 The stimulant lisdexamfetamine was approved for binge eating disorder treatment by the U.S. Food and Drug Administration (FDA) in 2015.
 Lisdexamfetamine consistently leads to weight decreases of 5.2% to 6.25%.
 Psychostimulants are known to facilitate response inhibition by modulating PFC function.
 Despite successful reduction or remission of binge eating with antidepressants or psychosocial treatment, significant weight loss in these patients has not been reported.
-Through modulation of prefrontal function, lisdexamfetamine may lead to additional improvements in inhibitory control that account for weight loss [246].
+Through modulation of prefrontal function, lisdexamfetamine may lead to additional improvements in inhibitory control that account for weight loss [251].
+A systematic review of clinical and preclinical evidence for lisdexamfetamine efficacy found consistent evidence that the agent reduces food intake but limited evidence on its mechanism of action [254].

 The Yale Food Addiction Scale, based on DSM-IV criteria for substance dependence, was the first assessment tool for addictive eating behavior.
-Despite the "food addiction" naming, this scale assesses eating behavior and identifies eating patterns similar to behaviors in substance addiction [231].
+Despite the "food addiction" naming, this scale assesses eating behavior and identifies eating patterns similar to behaviors in substance addiction [235].

-Binge eating disorder was reclassified from a provisional diagnosis in the DSM-IV to a formal eating disorder diagnosis in the DSM-5 (Table 4) [11; 249; 250].
+Binge eating disorder was reclassified from a provisional diagnosis in the DSM-IV to a formal eating disorder diagnosis in the DSM-5-TR (Table 4) [11; 255; 256].
 This disorder is characterized by recurrent episodes of binge eating, defined as eating patterns during discrete periods (i.e., two or more hours) that involve excessive, rapid food consumption.
-Other core features include a sense of lacking control over eating during binge episodes, significant psychologic distress (e.g., shame, guilt) about binge eating, and the absence of recurrent compensatory behaviors (e.g., purging) [11].
+Other core features include a sense of lacking control over eating during binge episodes, significant psychological distress (e.g., shame, guilt) about binge eating, and the absence of recurrent compensatory behaviors (e.g., purging) [11].

 A sense of loss of control during binge episodes is a core feature of binge eating disorder.
 The term "loss-of-control eating" is used to describe these episodes, but it is also used more broadly throughout the literature to describe binge-like eating behavior accompanied by a sense of loss of control that occurs across a wide spectrum of individuals.
-That spectrum includes, among others, individuals who exhibit some features of binge eating disorder but do not meet full diagnostic criteria for the disorder (i.e., subthreshold binge eating disorder) and individuals with other eating disorders [80].
+That spectrum includes, among others, individuals who exhibit some features of binge eating disorder but do not meet full diagnostic criteria for the disorder (i.e., subthreshold binge eating disorder) and individuals with other eating disorders [81].

 The spectrum of loss-of-control eating also includes individuals for whom meeting the diagnosis threshold of binge eating disorder is uniquely challenging, such as children and those who have undergone bariatric surgery.
 Bariatric surgery significantly reduces stomach size and capacity, rendering it physically impossible to meet the binge eating disorder criterion specifying that a larger than usual amount of food is ingested.
 In the bariatric surgery literature, loss-of-control eating is used to describe binge-like behavior that falls short of meeting this criterion and to describe eating behavior that is contraindicated based on meal size and meal content.
-Children may not meet the binge eating disorder criterion for a larger-than-normal amount of food because their parents or others limit the quantity of food they consume or because they are unable to accurately quantify the amount they eat [80].
-Nevertheless, loss-of-control eating is one of the most commonly reported disordered eating behaviors in children and adolescents and is particularly common in youth who have overweight or obesity [251; 252].
+Children may not meet the binge eating disorder criterion for a larger-than-normal amount of food because their parents or others limit the quantity of food they consume or because they are unable to accurately quantify the amount they eat [81].
+Nevertheless, loss-of-control eating is one of the most commonly reported disordered eating behaviors in children and adolescents and is particularly common in youth who have overweight or obesity [257; 258].

-Binge eating disorder treatment addresses the core behavioral (binge eating) and psychologic (distress and eating, weight, and shape concerns) features of the condition.
-Other important targets include metabolic health (in patients with obesity, diabetes, or both) and mood regulation (in patients with comorbid depression or anxiety) [80; 253; 254].
+Binge eating disorder treatment addresses the core behavioral (binge eating) and psychological (distress and eating, weight, and shape concerns) features of the condition.
+Other important targets include metabolic health (in patients with obesity, diabetes, or both) and mood regulation (in patients with comorbid depression or anxiety) [81; 259; 260].